 4) Apple Cider Vinegar Drink: This one is super simple but effective.
 I used hot water, 2 tsp of Apple Cider Vinegar, some honey to sweeten it and drank that every few hours all day long.
 ACV has plenty of healing properties so this was a great boost.

-5) Bump up my Immunity: I took those little OnGuard beadlets and diffused OnGuard all day to help boost my immunity to help my body more effectively fight the infection.
+5) Bump up my Immunity: I took those little OnGuard beadlets and diffused OnGuard all day to help boost my immunity to help my body more effectively alleviate the unwanted pathogens.

 6) Detox Bath: This was a first for me, and I am FOREVER sold on this.
 2 nights in a row I soaked for a minimum of 40 minutes in a “Detox” bath.
 I used Epsom Salts with Eucalyptus EO, Peppermint EO, Lavendar EO, and 4 TBSP of Ground Ginger.
 The Ginger helps with the detox, and the Epsom salts help equalize the oils so they aren’t just sitting in the water.
 The water should be as hot as you can stand and you should stay as submerged as possible for a minimum of 20 minutes up to 40 minutes.
 It takes 20 minutes for it to pull all the crap from your body and the last 20 minutes help fight the infection and flush it out.
 I woke up feeling brand new after these baths.

 So there you have it.
-Conquering a cold without meds is possible, a little more involved, but I truly felt more like myself without any residual side effects from medication.
+Conquering a seasonal threat without meds is possible, a little more involved, but I truly felt more like myself without any residual side effects from medication.
 Have you ever conquered a cold/sinus infection without meds before?